jacobproffer/blog/content/japanese/how-to-use-mou.md

 ---
-title: How to Use もう
+title: "How to Use もう"
 date: 2019-09-17T22:58:20.608Z
-description: Learning about the different uses of もう.
+description: "Learning about the different uses of もう."
-images:
+images: ["/images/uploads/background.jpg"]
-  - /images/uploads/background.jpg
-categories:
+categories: ["japanese"]
-  - japanese
+tags: ["japanese", "education"]
-series:
+series: ["Japanese"]
-  - Japanese
 ---
 Yesterday, I started to learn about the different uses of {{< japanese >}}もう{{< /japanese >}}.
 The word {{<japanese>}}もう{{< /japanese >}} can be used to say, "already", "more" or "anymore."
 Depending upon what the word is placed in front of determines that meaning.